 Booting CD images (ISO)

 1. Use a virtual CD-ROM program to trick SSF into thinking your ISO is a CD in your CD-ROM.
 You can use Virtual CloneDrive for that; it's free.
-However, virtual CD-ROM programs only support common CD image formats like ISO and BIN.
-If your game is in an obscure format like NRG, IMG, UIF, DAA, CDI, XBX, B51, BWI, etc. - a virtual CD-ROM program is not an option.
+However, virtual CD-ROM programs only support common CD image formats such as ISO and BIN.
+If your game is in an obscure format such as NRG, IMG, UIF, DAA, CDI, XBX, B51, BWI, etc. - a virtual CD-ROM program is not an option.

 2. Burn the ISO as a valid Saturn game.
 Go here for directions.